Veterans Day: A History

 Takeaway

 The meaning of Veterans Day is generally to remind and teach people about the sacrifices and challenges veterans endure while serving in the military.
-If you are a veteran or a loved one of a veteran experiencing mental health concerns like PTSD, it may be helpful to know that support is available this Veterans Day and every day of the year.
+If you are a veteran or a loved one of a former military member experiencing mental health concerns like PTSD, it may be helpful to know that support is available this Veterans Day and every day of the year.
 If you’re looking for support, you might consider online therapy for support and further information.
 With BetterHelp, you can be matched with a licensed therapist who has experience helping veterans and their family members.
 Take the first step toward getting support and reach out to BetterHelp today.

 Learn how to cope with challenging events